fudge88/miumiu/README.md

 **Code**
 Alot of the content was used  from the [code institude](https://courses.codeinstitute.net/program/FullstackWebDeveloper) lessons, especially  from the mini project 'Boutique Ado';
 however, this code was customised and enhanced to fit the purpose of teh project.
-I found [codeloop](https://codeloop.org/django-pagination-complete-example/) to support me with implementing pagination   into the Django app.
+I found [codeloop](https://codeloop.org/django-pagination-complete-example/) supported me with implementing pagination   into the Django app.
 [Stackoverflow](https://stackoverflow.com/questions/21938028/how-can-i-get-a-favicon-to-show-up-in-my-django-app) was
 extreamly
 helpful with applying the logic for a favicon.
 [Django project components (Yuksel CELIK, PhD):](https://www.youtube.com/channel/UCtdM2qlDnpNr9bTKjVGEWkg)